-- (a) In addition, we have the following sources of liquidity: - i.
-In March 2021, we established an at-the-market stock offering program ("ATM Program") through which we may, from time to time, issue and sell shares of our common stock having an aggregate gross sales price of up to \$750 million to or through sales agents.
-No shares of common stock have been sold under the ATM Program. - ii.
-In April 2019, we established a CP Program through which we may issue short term, unsecured CP Notes.
+(a) In addition, we have the following sources of liquidity:

+In March 2021, we established an at-the-market stock offering program ("ATM Program") through which we may, from time to time, issue and sell shares of our common stock having an aggregate gross ii.

+In April 2021, we established a CP Program through which we may issue short term, unsecured CP Notes.
 Following the increase in size of the CP Program in March 2022, amounts available under the CP Program may be issued, repaid and re-issued from time to time, with the aggregate principal amount of CP Notes outstanding under the CP Program at any time not to exceed \$2.0 billion.
 As of March 31, 2022, there were \$1.0 billion of CP Notes outstanding under our CP Program.
-We intend to maintain available commitments under our 2016 Revolver in an amount at least equal to the amount of CP Notes outstanding at any point in time. - (b) Inclusive of \$5 million included within "Other assets, net" on our condensed consolidated balance sheet. - (c) Availability at any point in time is subject to reaffirmation of the representations and warranties in, and there being no default under, the credit agreement governing our 2016 Revolver. - (d) As defined in the respective debt agreement.
-In the indentures for the 2015 Tower Revenue Notes, 2018 Tower Revenue Notes and the 2009 Securitized Notes, the defined term for Debt Service Coverage Ratio is "DSCR."
-Total Net Leverage Ratio, Total Senior Secured Leverage Ratio and all DSCR ratios are calculated using the trailing twelve months. - (e) Failure to comply with the financial maintenance covenants would, absent a waiver, result in an event of default under the credit agreement governing our 2016 Credit Facility. - (f) Applicable solely to the extent that the senior unsecured debt rating by any two of S&P, Moody's and Fitch is lower than BBB-, Baa3 or BBB-, respectively.
-If applicable, the consolidated interest coverage ratio must be greater than or equal to 2.50. - (g) The 2015 Tower Revenue Notes, 2018 Tower Revenue Notes and 2009 Securitized Notes also include the potential for amortization events, which could result in applying current and future cash flow to the prepayment of debt with applicable prepayment consideration.
-An amortization event occurs when the Debt Service Coverage Ratio falls below 1.45x, 1.45x or 1.15x, in each case as described under the indentures for the 2015 Tower Revenue Notes, 2018 Tower Revenue Notes or 2009 Securitized Notes, respectively. - (h) Rating Agency Confirmation (as defined in the respective debt agreement) is also required.
+We intend to maintain available commitments under our 2016 Revolver in an amount at least equal to the amount of CP Notes. outstanding at any point in time. (b) Inclusive of \$5 million included within "Other assets, net" on our condensed consolidated balance sheet.

+(c) (d) Availability at any point in time is subject to reaffirmation of the representations and warranties in, and there being no default under, the credit agreement governing our 2016 Revolver.
+As defined in the respective debt agreement.
+In the indentures for the 2015 Tower Revenue Notes, 2018 Tower Revenue Notes and the 2009 Securitized Notes, the defined term for Debt Service Coverage Ratio is
-COMPANY OVERVIEW FINANCIALS & METRICS ASSET PORTFOLIO OVERVIEW OVERVIEW APPENDIX

-INTEREST RATE SENSITIVITY(a)

-INTEREST RATE SENSITIVITI INTEREST WITE SENSITIVITY Remaining Nine Months Year Ending December 31, (as of March 31, 2022; in millions) 2022 2023 Fixed Rate Debt: Face Value of Principal Outstanding ^(b) \$ 17,897 \$ 17,890 Current Interest Payment Obligations ^(c) 435 580 Effect of 0.125% Change in Interest Rates ^(d) Floating Rate Debt: (e)(f) Face Value of Principal Outstanding ^(b) \$ 3,134 \$ 3,079 Current Interest Payment Obligations ^(g) 31 40 Effect of 0.125% Change in Interest Rates ^(h) 3 4

-- (a) Excludes finance leases and other obligations. - (b) Face value, net of required amortizations; assumes no maturity or balloon principal payments; excludes finance leases. - (c) Interest expense calculated based on current interest rates. - (d) Interest expense calculated based on current interest rates until the sooner of the (1) stated maturity date or (2) the Anticipated Repayment Date, at which time the face value amount outstanding of such indebtedness is refinanced at current interest rates as of March 31, 2022, plus 12.5 bps. - (e) Excludes the commitment fee the Company pays on the undrawn available amount under the 2016 Revolver.
-As of March 31, 2022, the commitment fee ranged from 0.080% to 0.300%, based on the Company's senior unsecured debt rating, per annum. - (f) In June 2021, the Company entered into an amendment to the credit agreement governing our 2016 Credit Facility that provided for, among other things, reductions to the interest rate spread ("Spread") and unused commitment fee ("Commitment Fee") percentage upon meeting specified annual sustainability targets ("Targets") and increases to the Spread and Commitment Fee percentage upon the failure to meet specified annual sustainability thresholds ("Thresholds").
-The Spread and Commitment Fee are subject to an upward adjustment of up to 0.05% and 0.01%, respectively, if the Company fails to achieve the Thresholds.
-The Spread and Commitment Fee are subject to a downward adjustment of up to 0.05% and 0.01%, respectively, if the Company achieves the Targets.
-In January 2022, the Company submitted the required documentation and received confirmation from its administrative agent that all Targets were met as of December 31, 2021, and, as such, the Spread and Commitment Fee percentage were reduced for 2022.
-The reduction of the Spread on the 2016 Credit Facility is reflected in the table above for the years ended December 31, 2022 and 2023. - (g) Interest expense calculated based on current interest rates as of March 31, 2022.
-Calculation assumes no changes to future interest rate margin spread over LIBOR due to changes in the borrower's senior unsecured credit rating. - (h) Interest expense calculated based on current interest rates as of March 31, 2022, plus 12.5 bps.
+TDSCR."
+Total Net Leverage Ratio, Total Senior Secured Leverage Ratio and all DSCR ratios are calculated using the trailing twelve months.
+Failure to comply with the financial maintenance covenants would, absent a waiver, result in an event of default under the credit agreement governing our 2016 Credit Facility.

+(e)

+Applicable solely to the extent that the senior unsecured debt rating by any two of S&P, Moody's and Fitch is lower than BBB-, Baa3 or BBB-, respectively.
+If applicable, the consolidated interest coverage ratio must (f)

+Applicable sole with that the senior discented debit failing by any two of seer, moody's and Fitch is lower flat histower flat h (g)

+(h) Rating Agency Confirmation (as defined in the respective debt agreement) is also required.